Vacation rentals in London

 This end of town is also distinguished for its great shopping, so fuel up at a gastropub and walk along the high street to check out the latest in fashion.
 Buckingham Palace and Trafalgar Square are must on any visit.
 Grab one of the Santander bikes throughout the city to help you cover more ground, but of course if you have the time, the best way to explore London is by walking.

-When is the best time to stay in a vacation rental in London?
+The best time to stay in a vacation rental in London

 Summer is the best time to enjoy the limited good weather London has to offer.
 London can experience rain every day throughout the year, but the thing to remember is that it doesn’t always last very long.
 You may wake up to clear blue skies and sunshine, only to walk out the front door of your London vacation rental after a breakfast of tea and toast to grey skies and drizzle.
 And yet, it could all change by the time you leave the Tube at your destination.
 All of this is to say that you should always be prepared with an umbrella.
 In the summertime, weather can be finicky and so it’s best to bring long pants and a sweater for cooler days and evenings, but it’s also when Londoners head to the city parks and music festivals.
 In the autumn, though, it’s a great time to throw on a cozy sweater and head to a neighbourhood pub for a classic roast.